Saybrone/BackToTheFuture-wro2025-fe/README.md

 <img src="other/servo/servo2.png" alt="servo mg995" width="150"></td>

 ### Steering
- To control steering we use a 'Tower Pro MG995'.
+ To control steering we use a `Tower Pro MG995`.
 The MG995 servo motor offers an increase in speed, tension and precision over the SG90 and MG90S micro servo motors.
 This high-speed standard servo motor can rotate 270 degrees.

 ## Power and Sense Management